1930s/skull/README.md

 > Everything should be made as simple as possible, but no simpler.<br>—*Albert Einstein*

 The **Skull** Swift package offers a bare bones (400 LOC) interface for [SQLite](https://www.sqlite.org/).
 Emphasising simplicity, its synchronous API implements a minimal set of functions for interacting with SQLite.
-If you're in the market for a richer API, go check out [SQLite](https://github.com/stephencelis/SQLite.swift).

 ## Example